arn-c0de/InteractiveChecklists/README.md

 See `docs/features/DATAPAD_FEATURE.md` for full usage, configuration, and troubleshooting.

 **Phase 1 (experimental)**: This release represents Phase 1 of DataPad.
-Future phases will expand telemetry coverage and add visual and security improvements, including live animated aircraft visualizations based on flight attitude, a dedicated DataPad UI redesign, and a planned migration to encrypted transport (TCP or UDP with AES encryption).
+Future phases will expand telemetry coverage and add visual and security improvements, including live animated aircraft visualizations based on flight attitude,and an dedicated DataPad UI redesign.

 **Next up: 2way (experimental)** – enabling data flow from the App to DCS.